just-noticeable/damroo/hidden-organized-crimes-within-the-healthcare-and-pharmaceutical-industry.md

 The prevalent injustice becomes conveniently hidden and cast aside, though it includes ongoing punishable offenses and violations of:

-- habitual and criminal breaching Consumer Trust,
+- habitually and criminally breaching Consumer Trust,

 - systematically cheating baited members from the public,